Reprinted with permission from PACER

 Practice possible ways for your child to respond to bullying.

-Tell a school staff (teacher, principal, other staff).
+Tell a school staff (teacher, principal and other staff).
 Go to step two if needed.

 Meet with your child’s teacher: